 The War Against Nuisance Callers is in Full Swing

 According to the ICO, the number of complaints about Nuisance Callers has fallen for the first time ever!
 The past 12 months saw a drop of 10% in the number of Nuisance Callers referred to its office.
 This, it says, is evidence that it is winning its war against the nuisance callers.

 Recent regulation changes and initiatives have certainly played their part in bringing this welcome decline about.
-For example, companies must now ensure their telephone number displays when making outgoing calls to consumers.
+For example, companies must now ensure their telephone number are displayed when making outgoing calls to consumers.
 Plus the “Text to Register” initiative, enabling people to easily register with the Telephone Preference Service (TPS), has also helped.
-With increased legislation in the pipeline and the incoming General Data Protection Regulations (GDPR), or whatever comes instead, should the UK leave the EU, the signs are good that those numbers will drop even further in coming years.
+With increased legislation in the pipeline and the incoming General Data Protection Regulations (GDPR), or whatever comes instead, should the UK leave the EU, the signs are good that those numbers will drop even further in coming years?

 People’s Wishes Must Be Respected

 Companies must respect the wishes of people who do not want marketing communications.
 This is, to Steve and I anyway, a common courtesy.

 A company operating without such courtesy is hoping to sell something to somebody who is closed to being sold to.
 The main reason, I am certain, is the cost of being compliant (which I will cover in next week’s blog).
 Such companies place profit at both the top and bottom of their list of priorities, with nothing in between.

 Any legislation or initiative that deters such companies from ignoring people’s wishes is, to us, very much welcomed.
 However, whilst there are certainly many who do not want marketing contact, there are many others who do.